Banz99/Final-Fantasy-Type-0-Hd-Unlocker/README.md

 ## Resolution

 This tool allows you inject your own resolution into the game, freeing it from the hardcoded list of resolutions that it normally ships with.
 It works by replacing the standard 1080p with your own custom width and height specified in the .ini file (the release is already configured for 2560x1440).

+From the fourth release onwards, ultrawide and custom aspect ratios resolutions have also been properly implemented.

 **Make sure you have selected 1920x1080 as resolution in the game's own launcher or this won't do anything.**